NDIS Workforce Capability Framework

 - Peak agencies

-Stakeholders from all states and territories and from metropolitan, regional, rural and remote locations will be invited to have input into different aspects of the work.
+Stakeholders from all states and territories and from metropolitan, regional, rural and remote locations will have input into different aspects of the work.

 Bendelta will use a variety of methods, including: observing interactions between NDIS participants, service providers and workers; running interactive workshops; setting up an online platform for feedback; directly interviewing stakeholders and using surveys.